 Dracaena marginata ‘bicolor’ is a special variety of dragon plant.
-Its bright to deep green leaves are lined with a thin, elegant strand of bordeaux red encasing several bands of green and yellow.
+Deep green leaves are lined with a thin, elegant strand of bordeaux red, encasing bands of emerald green and ivory yellow.

 Dracaena marginata bicolor facts

 Family – Agavoidaea